AcalaNetwork/hardhat-tutorials/upgradeable-greeter/README.md

 Within the `main` function, we first invoke the `providerOverrides` and instantiate our `Signer`.
 After we output its address and its balance to the console, we instantiate the upgraded smart contract to the `GreeterV2` and deploy it using the `upgrades` method.
-Finally we verify that the upgrade worked and output the geetings that demonstrate the expected operation:
+Finally we verify that the upgrade worked and output the greetings that demonstrate the expected operation:

 ```javascript
   const overrides = await providerOverrides();